iterative/dvc.org/static/docs/command-reference/config.md

 State config options.
 See
-[DVC Files and Directories](/doc/user-guide/dvc-files-and-directories) to learn more about the state file that is used for optimization.
+[DVC Files and Directories](/doc/user-guide/dvc-files-and-directories) to learn more about the state file (database) that is used for optimization.

-- `state.row_limit` - maximum number of entries in the state database which affects the physical size of the state file itself as well as the performance of certain DVC operations.
+- `state.row_limit` - maximum number of entries in the state database, which affects the physical size of the state file itself, as well as the performance of certain DVC operations.
 The bigger the limit the more checksum history DVC can keep in order to avoid sequential checksum recalculations for the files.
   Default limit is set to 10 000 000 rows.